-Tag functions empower you to manipulate data within your tags, bringing efficiency and accuracy to your advertising efforts.
-These automations save time and enhance precision by allowing you to remove unwanted words, perform basic math functions, change data formats, and more.
+Tag functions manipulate data within your tags, saving time by allowing you to remove unwanted words, perform basic math functions, change data formats, and more.

 The basics of using tag functions